Have you been seeing ads for an app called Yousician popping up everywhere?

 Other than the billing department (see below), there are several things I miss from Yousician:

 • Even though the lessons are structured, they don't do a good job of really getting the student deeply involved.
-The lessons touch a topic, then move on never to revisit it again.
+The lessons touch on a topic, then move on never to revisit it again.
 The correct way would be to have more exercises/songs on a skill, so the student gets ample practice time.

 • They don't have enough lessons.
 I don't think a beginner could learn guitar with this app without having huge holes in his/her knowledge, so I think this app can only be a supplemental practice method to go alongside a primary guitar lesson source.